-Capital, operating and whole of life and NPV cost estimates for the water supply scenarios are shown in the following table.
-The costs do not include current operating costs, staff costs or costs of infrastructure modifications for heritage preservation as these are common to all scenarios.
-NPV calculations are included in Appendix 2.
+The cost estimates do not include current operating costs, staff costs or costs of infrastructure modifications for heritage preservation as these are common to all scenarios.
+Cost estimates and NPV calculations are included in Appendix 2.
+To enable comparison with S2 and S3, cost estimates for the S1 and S4 were also updated and are included in Table 58.